- How is the SAT scored?

-Although there is no minimum required SAT score for general college admissions, the College Board does set benchmarks that assess your college readiness.
+Although there is no minimum SAT score required for general college admissions, the College Board does set benchmarks that assess your college readiness.
 These benchmarks are designed to:

 The benchmarks are not intended to assign academic tracks, discourage students from pursuing college, or keep students from participating in challenging courses.
 Instead, these benchmarks are designed by the College Board to predict a 75% likelihood of achieving at least a C in a set of first-semester college courses.

 The benchmarks are set separately for each section.
 The current Evidence-Based Reading and Writing benchmark score is 480.
 The current Math benchmark score is 530.
 Your score report will include your performance compared to the benchmark scores.
 This comparison is categorized by color with the following designations:

 How do I send my SAT scores to schools?

 Every time you register for the SAT, you can order four free score reports to colleges and scholarship programs at no cost to you.
 This is a good choice because it’s the only free option available, and many colleges will view your early submission as a demonstration of your interest.

 Although some students might hesitate to send scores before you know them, if this is likely the last time that you’re taking the test or your test date falls close to the application deadline, you should definitely consider taking advantage of the free score reports.
 For more information about sending test scores before you’ve received them, read CollegeVine’s Should I Send My Test Scores To Colleges Before I Know Them?